Gluten-free Flourless Fudge Cookies taste rich and fudgy – like the edge of a brownie! And the cookies have less than 70 calories each!

 These flourless chocolate cookies are light and crisp at the edges, like meringue cookies.
 The centers are rich and fudgy like a brownie.
 And at 68 calories each, these cookies are lighter than most cookies.

-- Egg whites: Some people have found that they have better luck with 3 egg whites and other people have found that the recipe works better as written.
+- Egg whites: I’ve made this recipe dozens of times, and I always use 4 egg whites.
+However, some people have found that they have better luck with 3 egg whites and other people have found that the recipe works better as written.
 You may want to start with 3 egg whites, and add the 4th egg white if needed.

 - Extracts: You can swap out the vanilla extract with another flavor, like peppermint, to change up the flavor of the cookies.